 Putting a Sofa in Front Of a Radiator

 Putting a sofa in front of a radiator isn't recommended.
-The sofa will absorb a lot of the heat from the radiator and can prevent proper circulation of heat throughout the room.
+The sofa will absorb a lot of the heat from the radiator and can prevent proper circulation of heat throughout the living room.
 As a result, if there's a sofa in front of your radiator, it will be less efficient and you'll need to turn up your heating to achieve a comfortable temperature.

 Full Length Curtains

-Similar to placing furniture in front of your radiator, full length curtains can stop the heat from your radiator circulating around the room.
+Similar to placing furniture in front of your radiator, full length curtains can stop the heat from your radiator circulating around the bedroom.
 If you open your curtains and feel a pocket of warmth, it's likely you're experiencing this problem.